 - X-rays.
 This technology uses small amounts of radiation to produce images of your internal structures.
 X-rays visualize bones much better than soft tissues.

-- Computerized tomography (CT scan).
+- Computerized tomography (CT) scan.
 A CT scanner takes X-rays from many different angles and combines them to create cross-sectional images of the bones and soft tissues within your body.
-It provides much more detail than plain X-rays.
+It provides much more detail than do plain X-rays.

 - Magnetic resonance imaging (MRI).
 Using radio waves and a strong magnet, MRI is especially good at visualizing soft tissues.

-At Mayo Clinic, tests are scheduled quickly and results are typically available on the same day or within 24 hours.
-Efficient testing helps Mayo specialists quickly arrive at a diagnosis so your treatment can begin as soon as possible.
+At Mayo Clinic, tests are scheduled quickly and results are typically available within 24 hours.
+Efficient testing helps Mayo specialists quickly arrive at a diagnosis, so your treatment can begin as soon as possible.

 - DeLee JC, et al. Femoroacetabular impingement in athletes.
 In: DeLee & Drez's Orthopaedic Sports Medicine: Principles and Practice.
 4th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed June 3, 2015.

 - Berry DJ, et al. Femoroacetabular impingement.
 In: Surgery of the Hip.
 Saunders Elsevier; 2013. http://www.clinicalkey.com.
 Accessed June 3, 2015.

 - Femoroacetabular impingement (FAI).
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00571.
 Accessed June 3, 2015.

 - AskMayoExpert.
 Femoral acetabular impingement (adult and pediatric).
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.